aws/aws-fpga/hdk/cl/examples/cl_sde/software/src/README.md

   - `slot_id` (int): Identifies the FPGA image slot containing the CL_SDE.
   - `size` (size_t): Total number of bytes to be read from the card.
   - **Returns**: 0 on success, non-zero value on error.

+* **`sde_mgmt_read_md`**
+  Reads the write-back next valid writeback-metadata struct.
+This struct specifies if status of a Card-to-Host DMA transfer including the size of the transferred data.
+  - `slot_id` (int): Identifies the FPGA image slot containing the CL_SDE.
+  - `md` (struct sde_md*): Valid pointer that will be populated with the metadata for the Card-to-Host DMA transfer.
+  - **Returns**: 0 on success, non-zero value on error or timeout.

 * **`sde_mgmt_read_data`**
   Transfers data from internal DMA buffers to the user-provided buffer.